 It is becoming more common for manufacturers to use LED strips in light fixtures, therefore for this type of fixture we have the option to add a standard LED strip controller in order to make our lamp smart.

-In the first part of this article we looked at the inner workings of a lamp that utilises LED strip and covered some basic electronics theory in order to understand how it works.
 The second part of this article will focus on the controller and how we can add it to the lamp.

 - Choosing a controller